brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 ___

+- Highlight(pink) - Location 3960
+The next stage in the sequence describes the attainment of the jhānas, profound states of concentration in which the mind becomes fully absorbed in its object.

 - Highlight(pink) - Location 3961
 The Buddha enumerates four jhānas, named simply after their numerical position in the series, each more refined and elevated than its predecessor.